 By Raquel Stecher

 Robert Mitchum is my favorite actor.
 There is something about his on-screen charisma that keeps me coming back for more.
-He brightens up even a dull movie.
-August 6th marks the 100th anniversary of Robert Mitchum’s birth.
-To celebrate, I encourage all of you to marathon some of his best films.
+He brightens up even a dull movie, and I encourage all of you to marathon some of his best films.
 New to Mitchum?
 I highly recommend starting with Out of the Past (1947), the classic film noir that put him on the map.
 Once you’ve watched that, follow it up with these 10 films available on DVD Netflix to rent.
 Even if you’re familiar with Robert Mitchum, it’s still fun to revisit the legendary actor’s body of work.

 Crossfire is a classic film noir with a triumvirate of Roberts: Robert Mitchum, Robert Ryan and Robert Young.
 In this post-WWII drama, Mitchum plays an army sergeant who suspects his friend of murder.
 Released during the height of the House of Unamerican Activities’ blacklist, this movie deals with themes of anti-semitism and the controversy surrounding the film boosted its appeal.
 Mitchum’s great in this but you’ll find yourself both mesmerized and terrified by Robert Ryan who plays the psychotic Montgomery.

 This is one of the best, and perhaps most confusing, films from Howard Hughes’ studio RKO.
 It stars Robert Mitchum as a professional gambler who meets the sultry Jane Russell on his way to a Mexican resort.
 Once they arrive, things are not always as they seem.
 Russell and Mitchum are perfectly matched on-screen and they became lifelong friends off-screen, too.
 His Kind of Woman has a great cast including familiar faces like Jim Backus, Vincent Price, and Raymond Burr.